 - relating building frontages to the street network hierarchy by orientating primary frontages towards the primary street, and secondary frontages towards the secondary street; - locating more prominent building forms on corner sites. - G7.
-Provide a sense of human scale at the occupiable edges of buildings.
+Design the ground floor of buildings where they front a street or publicly accessible open space to facilitate the extension of activities within the building into that adjacent space.